isabelhazan/sitev2/content/posts/freedom.md

 It is genuinely astounding to think about how much personal responsibility we need to take to actually live the life we want.
 It never ceases to amaze me how hard I have to work to figure out what it is that I am doing to get the approval of others, to pursue what I've been told to value, vs. what I value, as an individual.
 Even thinking of one act we have done purely for ourselves, that ahs been purely self directed, can be a challenge.

-I often think about this excerpt from one of my favourite articles of all time [_19 Great Truths My Grandmother Told Me on Her 80th Birthday_](https://www.marcandangel.com/2022/01/18/19-great-truths-my-grandmother-told-me-on-her-90th-birthday/):
+I often think about this excerpt from one of my favourite articles of all time, [_19 Great Truths My Grandmother Told Me on Her 80th Birthday_](https://www.marcandangel.com/2022/01/18/19-great-truths-my-grandmother-told-me-on-her-90th-birthday/):

 >**There are thousands of people who live their entire lives on the default settings, never realizing they can customize everything.**
 – Don’t settle for the default settings in life.
 Find your loves, your talents, your passions, and embrace them.
 Don’t hide behind other people’s decisions.
 Don’t let others tell you what you want.
 Design YOUR journey every step of the way!
 The life you create from doing something that moves you is far better than the life you get from sitting around wishing you were doing it.</br>

 Most people live their whole life on default settings!
 While at first glance this sounds surprising, it also makes complete sense.
 Society isn't designed to have everyone think independently - it would break!
 So it's essential to remove any expectation of the world encouraging you to do this work.
-If you're lucky, maybe there's a person or two in your life that sees something special in you, and has encouraged to follow your own path, to trust in your gifts.
+If you're lucky, maybe there's a person or two in your life that see something special in you, and encourages to follow your own path, to trust in your gifts.
 But many don't even have this.
 The only thing we all have - for certain - is ourselves.
-It's the only thing we can rely on, and the only tool we can activate, any time we want.
+It's the only thing we can rely on, and the only tool that we can activate, any time we want.

-But it is the most important thinking we can do.
+And sorting this our is the the most important type of thinking we can do.
 Because youth isn't forever.
-This period consisting of little (external) responsibility (no family, kids, mortgages yet)and the opportunity for tremendous personal agency is dwindling, with each passing tick of our clock.
+This period consisting of little external responsibility (no family, kids, mortgages yet) and the opportunity for tremendous personal agency is dwindling, with each passing tick of our life's clock.

 There is no better time to begin being honest with ourselves than today.
 And finding that nugget of truth inside us - getting a window into who really are - will take time, effort, discipline, _pain_, even.
 But it will be worth it, because what greater success is there than living a life that is true to you?